Adam Kuper

-Background
+Education and early life

-Kuper was the son of Simon Meyer Kuper and Gertrude Hesselson.
-Born in Johannesburg, he attended Parktown Boys' High School and took his first degree at the University of the Witwatersrand in Johannesburg.
-His doctorate, from the University of Cambridge, was based on field research in the Kalahari Desert in what is now Botswana.
-After graduation Kuper did further field studies in Botswana, and Jamaica, and taught at Universities in Uganda, Britain, Holland, Sweden and the United States.
-The sociologist Leo Kuper and anthropologist Hilda Kuper were his uncle and aunt.
+Kuper was born in Johannesburg, and educated at Parktown Boys' High School.
+He was awarded a Bachelors of Arts degree in 1961 from the University of the Witwatersrand followed by PhD from the University of Cambridge, for research based in villages in the Kalahari Desert, Botswana.
+He was a postgraduate student at King's College, Cambridge.

+Career and research

+After graduation Kuper did field studies in Botswana, and Jamaica, and taught at Universities in Uganda, Britain, Holland, Sweden and the United States.

-He married Jessica Cohen (1944-2013) of Johannesburg in 1966 and taught from 1967 to 1970 at Makerere University in Kampala.
+Kuper taught from 1967 to 1970 at Makerere University in Kampala.
 From 1970 to 1976 he taught at University College London.
 From 1976 to 1985 he was professor of African anthropology at Leiden University in the Netherlands.
 From 1985 to 2008 he was a professor at Brunel University, where he was the first head of the Department of Human Sciences, and latterly head of the Anthropology Department.
-In 2000 and in 2007 he was, respectively, awarded the Rivers Memorial Medal and the Huxley Memorial Medal of the Royal Anthropological Institute.
-Kuper was the first president of the European Association of Social Anthropology.
+Kuper served as the first president of the European Association of Social Anthropology.
 He was a visiting professor at Boston University, 2011–14, and a Centennial Professor, London School of Economics, from 2013-14 where he still holds a visiting appointment.